Jonybat/bash_scripts/README.md

 ### `shrans.sh`

 Script to be sourced from other scripts.
 Provides `shrans_init` and `shrans_check` functions.
-Directory provided as single argument, use init to create the honey files and check to check them.
+Directory provided as single argument.
+Can be called from command line with path as argument to create the honey files.
+Then use check function with the same path to check.

-#### Usage: `shrans_check /mnt/files`
+#### Usage: `shrans.sh /mnt/files`, `shrans_check /mnt/files`

 ---